 22. Monitors are not allowed to wear large rings, earrings, or any facial earrings (i.e., nose, lip, and eyebrow) necklaces, or bracelets while on duty to avoid injuries to students and self.

 23. Fingernails should be trimmed and filed to avoid injury to students and self.
 Long, decorated, or attachments to fingernails are not allowed.
 (Drivers and Monitors)

+24. Monday – Thursday must use the issued uniform.

+25. Friday – spirt shirt is allowed, only on Fridays.
+Self-made t-shirts must be approved by the administration.

-24. The Transportation Administrator is the only one authorized to change the uniform policy for special occasions.
+26. The Transportation Administrator is the only one authorized to change the uniform policy for special occasions.

+27. First infraction, you will be allowed to complete the route.
+On the second infraction, you will be asked to go home and change.
+It may count against your attendance.

 EMPLOYEE LOUNGE(S)